InfernoDragon0/LilyGPT-telegram/README.md

 - [x] Add OpenAI to the bot
 - [ ] Add commands to control the bot
 - [ ] Add more features
-- [ ] Add support for multiple discord servers
+- [ ] Add support for multiple groups/chats
 - [ ] Add Codex support
-- [ ] Add Toggle between each model
-- [ ] Add Dall-E Support
+- [x] Add Dall-E Support

 <p align="right"><a href="#lilygpt">back to top</a></p>